SharkWerks 997 GT3 Modification and Tuning Guide

 The more track-minded you are, the more likely you will end up with a second set of wheels.
 One set for the track and one for the street.
+To help make it easier / safer / faster to change wheels we like to use the High Strength Manganese Boron Steel RSS Wheel Stud kit to replace the lug nuts.
+A longer 90mm kit is also available.
 For those of us that drive the cars daily and/or in the rain, one set could be outfitted with a non R-compound tire such as the Michelin Pilot Super Sport.
 It tends to last longer as the tread-wear rating is considerably friendlier.

 Want to go faster still and have an even better choice for race rubber?
 Then go with an 18-inch set up.
 Something like the HRE R40 race wheel which even fits over the PCCB caliper.
 It's both light and strong at 17-20 pounds and is currently used in real-world racing, rallying etc...
 The 18-inch wheel gives new options for tire choices.